OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 moment("2020-02-07T19:49:37+03:00").utcOffset(0).format('LT') # -> "4:49 PM"
 ```
 <br/>
-If you already have a date as a string, from the API or whatever, it's easy to convert it to MomentJS object
+If you already have a date as a string, from an API for example, it's easy to convert it to a `MomentJS` object:

 ```coffeescript
 moment("01/31/2020", "MM/DD/YYYY") # -> Moment {...}